Jmainguy/jmainguy/README.md

 I mainly code in golang these days, I really love the language and knowing that once I compile the binary, I can port it everywhere with ease.

-A project I wrote that I am quite proud of.

-My opensource profile website. <a href="https://soh.re">soh.re</a> which is a interactive shell session, driven by docker containers and a custom golang router.
+One example of my golang code would be - My opensource profile website. <a href="https://soh.re">soh.re</a> which is a interactive shell session, driven by docker containers and a custom golang router.

 <a href="https://github.com/Jmainguy/soh.re">
   <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=Jmainguy&repo=soh.re&title_color=ffffff&text_color=c9cacc&icon_color=2bbc8a&bg_color=1d1f21" />
 </a>

 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)

 I learned python as my first "real" language with the help of the Ansible community.
 I learned by contributing to the project and receiving feedback from the amazing developers there.

 I project I wrote in python that I am particularly fond of is bak.
 A way to bak files up on a local filesystem.

 <a href="https://github.com/Jmainguy/bak">
   <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=Jmainguy&repo=bak&title_color=ffffff&text_color=c9cacc&icon_color=2bbc8a&bg_color=1d1f21" />
 </a>

 ![](https://img.shields.io/badge/Shell-Bash-informational?style=flat&logo=gnu-bash&logoColor=white&color=2bbc8a)